 The bathroom is the area of the home that has the highest risk of a wet and slippery floor.
 Water can splash from the sink or shower, and soap and shampoos can spill, making slippery surfaces.
 To add traction and reduce the risk of falling, a bath mat outside the tub can make getting in and out of the tub easier.
 In addition, inside the tub, several items offer increased grip and safety, including bars and safety mats.

 When selecting a bath mat for outside the tub, choose one with a rubber backing to keep it from sliding on the floor.
 The top of the mat can be any type you prefer, which helps you feel confident in your step.
 There are memory foam versions, as well as terry cloth, cotton, fuzzy, and other choices.
-The color can be matched to the rest of your bathroom décor, and it can add to the appearance as well as feel soft on your feet and help to avoid slip-and-fall accidents when getting out of the tub.
+The color can be matched to the rest of your bathroom decor, and it can add to the appearance, feel soft on your feet, and help avoid slip-and-fall accidents when getting out of the tub.

 For inside the tub, there are several options again, including small stickers in assorted shapes and sizes, full nonslip mats, or adding a texture to the bottom of the tub or shower itself.
 The stickers are easily found in many dollar stores, houseware stores, hardware stores, or even some grocery stores and are readily available to order online.
 They can be in shapes and colors that are great for children or adults, and there are even clear ones for those who prefer to be almost invisible.

 Alternatives include a nonslip mat.
 These often have suction cups on the bottom that hold them steady in the bottom of the tub and tops that offer some cushion or texture for the feet.
 These are also widely available and installed quickly by simply unrolling and pushing down lightly to adhere to the tub floor.
 The last alternative is to spray a textured material directly onto the bottom of the tub or the shower to add texture and reduce the risk of slipping.
-This is often used in places such as campers.
 The potential downside is that it can not be removed after application and alters the surface permanently.

 A shower bench or stool can be an excellent choice for individuals with mobility issues or those who simply prefer a seated shower.
 They are designed to fit securely in the shower or bathtub and often come with non-slip features for added safety.